jmacdotorg/warblers-nest/README.md

 ## Making it go

-First, download and install the latest version of [Inform](http://inform7.com) in a matter befitting your computer.
+First, download and install the latest release of [Inform](http://inform7.com) in a matter befitting your computer.
 Then open `warbler.inform` with Inform.
 Poof, you should see the story's source code in the Inform IDE.
 Hitting the IDE's __Go!__ button should, indeed, compile the game and make it go.

-Then, I suppose, you'll want to proceed to mess around with the code and see what happens in the game world as you do so.
-Have fun!
+**Unfortunately, it doesn't,** at least not with the actual latest release of Inform.
+The code in this repository was last successfully compiled using [Inform 7 release 6G60](http://inform7.com/download/release/6G60/).
+Subsequent releases to I7 introduced changes that cannot cope with the _Warbler's Nest_ source found here.

+Therefore, if you would like to play with a working version of this game's source immediaitely, you should [download an earlier release of I7](http://inform7.com/download/release/6G60/) first.

+If you'd like to have a go at updating the source to work with a post-6G60 release, please do!
+I would quite welcome pull requests.

 ## License